 Permanent color will last multiple shampoos and will grow out with a strong regrowth (roots) that needs to be touched up, on average, every 6 weeks.

 Demi-permanent hair color is a great option for people who do not have a lot of gray or for people who want to go darker.
+Plus, it’s the ideal product for highlighted, bleached or chemically treated hair.
 Generally speaking, demi-permanent hair color fades out of the hair gradually with shampooing and does not create a strong line as the hair grows.
 This is a major perk for someone new to hair color or who wants something that requires low maintenance.

 There are benefits to both hair color with ammonia and hair color without ammonia.
 It is completely dependent on what your natural hair color is and your desired outcome.
-When coloring your hair at home, it is always best to connect with one of Color&Co’s independent hair colorists for a free video consultation to determine what type of hair color is best for you.
+When coloring your hair at home, it is always best to connect with one of Color&Co’s licensed expert colorists for a free video consultation to determine what type of hair color is best for you.